 Back within the days of preventing sail, letters of marque authorized non-public vessels referred to as privateers to assault, capture, and profit from ships distinct as objectives.
 These were distinct from non-public vessels called pirates, who attacked, seized, and profited from any ships they decided had been objectives.
-That ancient difference is quite blurred nowadays, one king’s pirate became every other’s privateer, but the essential problem/opportunity was that vulnerable shops of distinctly concentrated wealth can be plundered even as beyond the effective reach of the traditional law.
+That ancient difference is quite blurred nowadays, one king’s pirate became every other’s privateer.
+Still, the essential problem/opportunity was that vulnerable shops of distinctly concentrated wealth could be plundered even beyond the traditional law’s effective reach.
 The effects have been greater or less inevitable, given human nature.
-Don’t hate the pirate, hate the sport.
+Don’t hate the pirate; hate the sport.

 (One exception: Apple.
-Philosophically, I don’t like their hegemonic approach to software, however the stark absence of any main iOS malware outbreaks over the first ten years of the iPhone merits some sustained and standing applause.
+Philosophically, I wouldn’t say I like their hegemonic approach to software.
+However, the stark absence of any main iOS malware outbreaks over the first ten years of the iPhone merits some sustained and standing applause.
 They’re not ideal, but they’re an extended sight better than most — and they indicate that multiplied cybersecurity isn’t an inevitable result of our world’s improved complexity.
-We could write safe, or at the least massively more secure, software program.
+We could write safe or at the least massively more secure, software programs.
 Apple and some company companies like Cisco display as an awful lot.
-We just can’t be afflicted, due to legacy commitments, and carrier fragmentation, and the rush to ship code that form of mainly works in case you reboot it frequently enough, and because, I suggest, absolutely, who has the time?)
+We just can’t be afflicted due to legacy commitments, and carrier fragmentation, and the rush to ship code that form of mainly works in case you reboot it frequently enough, and because, I suggest, absolutely, who has the time?)

 And so we get insecure networks, and insecure crypto libraries, and insecure running structures, and servers so insecure that they bleed a person else’s exclusive records.
-We get worms which could unfold across entire towns through light bulbs.
+We get worms that could unfold across entire towns through light bulbs.
 We get mega botnets.
-We get the NSA accidentally leaving their toolkit in staging areas, like burglars leaving lockpicks in a stolen car, and that toolkit getting used for the current tsunamis of ransomware and wiper were.
+We get the NSA accidentally leaving their toolkit in staging areas, like burglars leaving lockpicks in a stolen car.
+That toolkit is getting used for the current tsunamis of ransomware and wiper.

-And exceptionally, we get phishing, due to the fact people will click on attachments you ship them, and by some means, in 2017, we nonetheless have a lot of pervasive insecurity at each the community and the running-gadget degree that every one too frequently “clicking on a report” — or, marginally extra curiously, “clicking on an OAuth button,” which even powerful Google was hit tough via just months ago — basically equates to “handing over maximum of the keys to your country.”
+And exceptionally, we get phishing because people will click on attachments you ship them.
+By some means, in 2017, we nonetheless have a lot of pervasive insecurity at each the community and the running-gadget degree that every one too frequently “clicking on a report” — or, marginally extra curiously, “clicking on an OAuth button,” which even powerful Google was hit tough via just months ago — basically equates to “handing over the maximum of the keys to your country.”

 But the essential problems continue to be.
 Decades of horrible security decisions are coming domestic to roost like a scene from The Birds.
 The country of facts protection has been so dire for so long that found out helplessness has induced many people to conclude, nihilistically and wrongly, that it’s now not even feasible.
-Attribution — i.E. Finding out beyond a reasonable doubt, with more than circumstantial proof, who become beyond any given hack — is extraordinarily difficult until the attackers have been dumb enough to depart figuring out fingerprints.
+Attribution — i.E. Finding out beyond a reasonable doubt, with more than circumstantial proof, which becomes beyond any given hack — is complicated until the attackers have been dumb enough to depart figuring out fingerprints.
 So is retaliation, which is, of course, the complete factor of asymmetrical battle.

-So: the problem the ones letters of cyber marque, hack lower back towards the hackers and send our personal privateers steaming across the dark net armed with cutlasses and cannons?
+So: the problem, the ones letters of cyber marque, hack lower back towards the hackers and send our personal privateers steaming across the darknet armed with cutlasses and cannons?
 What the hell, why no longer?
-It probable received accomplish some thing; it possibly will just improve an arms race that makes things worse for anybody; but it might make human beings feel a touch higher, and if there’s whatever that the previous couple of decades of software improvement have taught us, it’s that human beings, businesses, and governments are manner greater into constructing a feelgood façade of protection than the hard work and limitless slog of constructing our edifices atop any form of solid basis.
+It probable received accomplish something; it possibly will just improve an arms race that makes things worse for anybody; but it might make human beings feel a touch higher, and if there’s whatever that a previous couple of decades of software improvement have taught us, it’s that human beings, businesses, and governments are manner greater into constructing a feelgood façade of protection than the hard work and limitless slog of constructing our edifices atop any form of solid basis.